The energy crisis is not just about energy; it’s about the survival of civilization itself, ” said Al Gore.

 Unplanned financial distribution combined with corrupt practices in the energy system has amplified the severity of the power crisis.

-According to Albert Einstein the world faces destruction not from evil doers but from those who fail to take action against evil deeds.
+According to Albert Einstein, the world faces destruction from evil-doers and those who fail to act against evil deeds.

 Impact of Energy Crisis